ioxFR/jeedom-wallbox/README.md

 ## How to get it

-Will be available on jeedom market soon

-Market cost help me to contribute to projects
+Available from jeedom market and for free!

 ## Contribute

-No contribution is required at this moment
+Please check project tab for in progress task.
+Feel free to help and contribute!

 ## Support

 If you need help or got bug, please open issue from github.

+## Donators
+Thanks to all donators that help me to drink some coffees :)

+- Laurent Mario

 ## Donate